 How to Do a Terminal Illness Disability Application

 You can apply for Social Security disability benefits online from your home, or with the help of a caretaker or family member.
 In most cases, patient applications with a terminal illness and in hospice care will be expedited during the process, leading to a determination within a few weeks.

-How a Lawyer Can Help with Your Terminal Illness Application
+How a Representative Can Help with Your Terminal Illness Application

 If you have a terminal condition and you’re concerned about qualifying for social security benefits, London Disability can help.
 We’ll go over your case with you and help you manage your supporting documentation, paperwork and deadlines to get your benefits.
 Contact our firm today to schedule your consultation!